Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 <!--
 - TODOs
-  - consider how to use context/meta-information to refine policies?
+  - consider how to use context/meta-information to refine policies? or is it enough to refer to the objectives section?
   - Check that the benchmark risk categories and the guidance for producers should be consistent with the methodology & guidelines: so same scales etc.
     - Make sure we are aligned with DPA v4! (can we refer to it?)
     - and with the guidance for producers
   - we have to explicitly address: what if we did not reach 4 stars -> then look at the underlying measurements
-  - check consistent usage of the term third party library (marco: open-source dependency)
   - create an overall flow chart? (but not in mermaid..)
-  - comments marijn:
-     - Nog iets: onder het kopje 'When a library does not support requirements' staan redenen om een library te vervangen die allemaal los staan van OSH, maar die ook weer terugkomen on Vervolgens staat onder 'Replacing a library' een aantal redenen om te replacen die wel weer aan OSH vast zitten.
-Volgens mij is er eigenlijk 1 flow die neerkomt op 'Ik ben niet blij met mijn library vanwege whatever, dan 1) update 1a) pull request of issue aanmaken bij maintainer (noemen we nu nog niet) 2) vervangen 3) (if all else fails) adopteren.
-    - Nog iets: in 'How to improve portfolio and system-level OSH' kunnen we volgens mij op een hoger niveau blijven.
-Nu beschrijven we daar bepaalde details die ook terugkomen in de 'Handling....' secties.
-  - [Marco]: I feel the text in "Structure and overview" and #### Be equipped for healthy open source usage can be merged.
-I find the text above that introduces this list very... informal, but at the same time not straightforward to understand.
 -->

 <!-- > NOTE for internal use: This document is a collection of the knowledge that we have accumulated within SIG on the best practices for achieving Open Source Health.
 Its purpose within SIG is to have all this knowledge documented in one place, such that we have a shared base as consultants, and also a document that we can share with customers that are in search of concrete advice on how to get things in place for healthy open source usage.  -->